 The idea of playing an instrument is often appealing, but do you really want to immerse yourself in music theory and different guitar techniques as well?
-Do you really need to learn about open and pentatonic chords?
-Why should you learn the guitar to a technical level?
+Do you really need to learn about open chords and the pentatonic scale?
+Do you actually want to learn to read tablature and chord diagrams?

 Jimmy Page, the legendary guitarist from Led Zeppelin.
 He’s definitely someone you can listen to playing again and again and again.

 For music lovers, you probably don’t even need to consider the question.
 The guitar is the instrument of the kings of rock-n-roll, of Keith Richard and Jimmy Page, of Jimi Hendrix and Eric Clapton.